-Diving in the Philippines for a Japanese Tabby Aircraft is a lot of fun considering the history and the time this gem has been underwater now.
+Diving in the Philippines for a Japanese Tabby Aircraft is a lot of fun.
+Because of the history and the time this gem has been underwater now.
 You can see how one of the most effective war machines turns into a beautiful artificial reef that the fish now really enjoy calling their home.

 World War II

 September first of 1939 is when World War II or also known as the Second World War began.
 It started when the empire of Japan tried to take over Asia and the Pacific area as a whole.
-The Philippines is one of the countries where it took place and the tension covered the whole country while the war lasted for over six years in total many aircraft and other artillery were sunk because of it.
+The Philippines is one of the countries where it took place and the tension covered the whole country.
+The war lasted for over six years in total many aircraft and other artillery were sunk because of it.

 Wrecks of all kinds of war machines from different countries were the only thing that’s left after the war.
 Ships, Tanks, Cannons, and lots of Planes crashed into the land and underwater in the aftermath of the war.
-Most of them are still waiting to be discovered as there are still many undiscovered gems hiding in the ocean all over the Philippines.
-Luckily for us, it allows us to go diving for a crashed WW2 Japanese Tabby Aircraft here in the Philippines that was discovered not too long ago.
+Most of them are still waiting to be discovered.
+There are still many undiscovered gems hiding in the ocean all over the Philippines.
+Luckily for us, it allows us to go diving for a crashed WW2 Japanese Tabby Aircraft.
+Here in the Philippines that was discovered not too long ago.

 Diving in the Philippines for a Japanese Tabby Aircraft